 Using Starbucks Wi-Fi from Google is simple.
 Just follow these steps:

-Navigate to the list of available wireless networks.
+On your device, navigate to the list of available wireless networks.

-Since there are so many possible variations based on your hardware and system set-up, please consult your device documentation if you are not sure how to display this list.
+Please consult your device documentation if you are not sure how to display this list.

 Select Google Starbucks or Google Teavana, depending on which store you are in.

+You'll need to enter your name, email address and postal code.
 No password is needed to join the network.

 Open any browser, and go to any web page (or refresh a page you already have open).